Victims of Communism Memorial Foundation: Victims of Communism Memorial

-The memorial was dedicated on June 12, 2007, the 20th anniversary of Republican President Ronald Reagan's "Tear down this wall" speech in Berlin.
+The memorial was dedicated on June 12, 2007, the 20th anniversary of Republican President Ronald Reagan's Tear down this wall! speech in Berlin.
 The unveiling of the statue in Washington DC earned international press attention.

 The land was a gift of the National Park Service, and the remaining cost, over $1 million, was raised from private sources.
 Sculpted by Thomas Marsh, it is a 10-foot bronze replica of the Papier-mâché Goddess of Democracy statue made by student democracy protesters leading up to the Tiananmen Square massacre in 1989.

 Museum

-The foundation aims to build a museum in Washington, D.C.
-The foundation is working on a proposed budget for a museum near the National Mall, and has received a $1 million grant toward the museum from the government of Hungary.
-Plans for the museum include exhibit space, an auditorium, archives, and resident scholars.
-The museum opened on June 13, 2022.